-- The Council has been progressing with the construction of the new civic centre, which is expected to be in use by March 2013.
+- Allied to this, the Council has been required to review it core accounting procedures (e.g. bank reconciliations etc.) in order to support the production of its financial statements on Oracle.
+It is clear that further improvements need to be made to streamline these procedures and aid the faster closing of the accounts - The Council has been progressing with the construction of the new civic centre, which is expected to be in use by March 2013.
 As well as significant financial benefits, there are also significant risks associated with the project, given its scale both in capital terms and in respect of the changes it will bring to ways of working and the rationalisation of the Council's property portfolio.
 However, as with the One Council programme, there are robust governance arrangements in place to manage this.
 The new building is expected to be the 'greenest' public building in the UK, with a BRE Environmental Assessment Method (BREEAM) 'Outstanding' rating.
 It is forecast to deliver net savings of between £2.6m £4.3m per year through reduced rental, running and maintenance costs. - The Government's decision to abolish the Building Schools for the Future (BSF) programme during 2010/11 had a significant impact on the Council.
-Four schools had been allocated a total of £80million under the programme.
-Moving forwards into 2011/12, Children & Families have identified a potential of approximately 188 unplaced Reception pupils for September 2011.
+Four schools had been allocated a total of £80million under the programme. - Moving forwards into 2011/12, Children & Families have identified a potential of approximately 188 unplaced Reception pupils for September 2011.
 Actions are being determined to avoid the Council failing to meet its statutory duty to ensure sufficiency of school places, but this represents a key area of challenge. - The collapse of the Icelandic banks left the Council with two outstanding deposits: one for £10m with Heritable Bank and one for £5m with Glitnir Bank.
 The Council has been working with other local authorities, the Local Government Association (LGA) and other organisations such as the Chartered Institute of Public Finance and Accountancy (CIPFA), to recover the two loans or to mitigate the effects of non-recovery.
 Members have been updated on the position throughout, and the Treasury Management Strategy and Annual Investment Strategy for 2010/11 reflected this.
 With regards to recovery, the position has improved since the time of the 2009/10 Annual Governance Statement. £5.5 million has now been recovered from Heritable Bank, plus 45% of the accepted interest.
 It is now expected that at least 80% of the original investment will be recovered, and hence £2million has been written off in the 2010/11 accounts, although the position may improve.
-The position in respect of Glitnir is still being determined and may take much of 2011/12 to fully resolve.
+The position in respect of Glitnir was resolved in November 2011 in favour of the Council and the recovery of almost all of the investment is expected in early 2012.